 Once accepted as a candidate, the School begins paying membership dues and participating in the process towards full accreditation.
 The Initial Evaluation, including a narrative self-study, documentation, published curriculum, a preliminary onsite visit, and a four-day onsite visit to the School, must occur within two years from the date of acceptance as a candidate.

-The Accreditation Committee will forward its recommendation concerning accreditation to the VAIS Board of Directors for its action.
+At the conclusion of the evaluation process, the VAIS Accreditation Committee reviews the Visiting Team Report, hears from the Chair of the Visiting Team, and weighs any response from the School to the Visiting Team Report.
+The Committee then forwards its recommendation regarding accreditation to the VAIS Board of Directors for its action.
 The Board may grant a candidate school Full Accreditation, Provisional Accreditation, or deny accreditation.